pulumi/pulumi-hugo/themes/default/content/product/_index.md

         - title: One source of truth for your Secrets and Configuration
           sub_title: "Pulumi ESC: Environments, Secrets and Configuration"
           description:
             Centralized environments, secrets, and configuration management for cloud applications and infrastructure.
-Define environments as collections of secrets and configuration, which can be pulled from any source and locked down with RBAC, versioning and audit controls.
+Define environments as collections of configuration and secrets, which can be pulled from any source and locked down with RBAC, versioning and audit controls.
           image: "/images/product/pulumi-iac-code.png"
           button:
             text: "Learn more about Pulumi ESC"